 There’s something about unrealistic racing games.
 Not the ones that are so far removed from reality, but the ones that weigh right on the line of fantasy and reality.
 They charm us, lull us into a comfortable unease, give us that pleasant itch that demands scratching.
-Therein lies the most enjoyable racer of last year, Need for Speed: Hot Pursuit.
+If you love gaming but are waiting to spend the money, check out some of the best free PC games too.
+If you need the best racing game, check out the most enjoyable racer of last year, Need for Speed: Hot Pursuit.

 Hot Pursuit, a reimagining of the 1998 original and 2002 sequel, levies hardcore street racing with policing the streets and enforcing the law.
 Developer Criterion Games took a tremendous step away from prior NFS titles to introduce a uniquely new concept, without making a cartoon or Death Race videogame of the series.
 Recreating roads based on actual California highways – most of which I’ve actually driven, albeit at sub-relativistic speeds (purportedly) – only furthers the seriousness of their creation, making it even more enjoyable.
 For as they say, great fiction is always based on reality.
 The same applies games.